ihash22/spring-petclinic/readme_devops.md

 screenshots/Screenshot 2025-07-31 at 9.11.50 AM.png

-* Made change on the pet clinic home page
+* Make change on the pet clinic home page

 screenshots/Screenshot 2025-07-31 at 9.13.07 AM.png

-* Pushed changes to main to test jenkins auto polling feature
+* Push changes to main to test jenkins auto polling feature

 ```
 spring-petclinic on ! main [+] is & v3.5.0 via